BlogSmall Business20 Beyond Easy Polymer Clay Crafts That Sell Like Hotcakes

 7. Boho Earring and Jewelry

-Bohemian jewelry represents the absolute goldmine of polymer clay crafting, and I can tell you that statement earrings alone will consistently outsell almost everything else in your entire product lineup.
+Bohemian jewelry represents the absolute goldmine of polymer clay crafting.
 You’ll dominate this market by focusing on these proven winners:

 1. Oversized geometric dangles – triangles, crescents, and abstract shapes